sipwise/ngcp-csc-ui/TESTDATA.md

 mysql < ./conversations_dump.sql
 `

+## PBX

+1. Before doing the individual test data creation steps below, make sure pbx is enabled
+1. First SSH in to the vagrant box, become root and edit /etc/ngcp-config/config.yml `vim /etc/ngcp-config/config.yml`
+1. Search for the "pbx:" section, and set "enable:" to yes
+1. Then do `ngcpcfg apply 'commit msg'`

 ## VOICEMAIL

+1. Go to Settings > Subscribers > Details > Master Data, and set "Primary Number"/E164 to the desired number (for example 43993007)
-1. Go to Settings > Subscribers > Details > Preferences, and under Call Forwards create a call forward destination under "Call Forward Unconditional" to voicemail
+1. Go to Settings > Subscribers > Details > Preferences, and under "Call Forwards" create a call forward destination under "Call Forward Unconditional" to voicemail
 1. Initiate a call from another subscriber to the subscriber you just set call forward for, and leave a voicemail

 See [calls section](#calls) for information on how to initiate calls.